Cloud-Drift/ragged-array-idioms/README.md

 So, this syntax may simply be a redundant form of the positional dimension lookup syntax.

-However, for the time dimension, it would be quite useful.
+However, for the observation dimension, it would be quite useful.
 For example:

 ```
-ds.lon.isel(time=0)
+ds.lon.isel(obs=0)
 ```

 would return the first element of the `lon` field for each trajectory.